 To see how a BMW is built, visitors are taken on a virtual tour of the construction process.
 For those wanting to go beyond virtual reality, group tours of the plant floor are available by appointment only.

 Automobiles of a different type will soon be on display at the new Racing Museum of the South.
 To be located in a former 113-year-old textile mill in Spartanburg, the proposed museum will collect and preserve artifacts, as well as give a history of South Carolinians who have contributed to motor racing.
 The story of motor racing in the Piedmont and Spartanburg area itself will be a major focus of what has become an integral part of life in the upstate.
 The twenty million dollar museum will feature interactive displays that highlight racing technology and video programming of great races of the past.
 Spartanburg is home to several of the sports legendary figures including David Pearson, Bud Moore, and Cotton Owens.

 Spartanburg is also home to two airports.
 In addition to GSP International Airport, the Spartanburg Downtown Memorial Airport opened in September 1927, holding a place in history as the first airport in South Carolina.
 One month after opening, Charles Lindbergh stopped there on his tour of all 48 states.
 In 1928, it became the states first airport with direct mail service.
 Located in the southwest section of the city off of Ammons Road, the airport operates seven days a week and serves over 100 local aircraft, as well as corporate jets representing many of Spartanburg's largest companies.

-As Spartanburg C.H., the town was granted a US Post Office on January 31, 1804, and its first Postmaster was Mr. Abner Benson.
-In 1887, the US Post Office Department officially changed its name to Spartanburg.
-Its PO has been in continuous operation ever since inception in 1804.
+As Spartanburg Court House, the town was granted a U.S. Post Office on January 31, 1804, and its first Postmaster was Mr. Abner Benson.
+In 1887, the Post Office Department officially changed its name simply to Spartanburg.
+Its Post Office has been in continuous operation ever since inception in 1804.